ISSUE No.026

 TRAINING & DEVELOPMENT PLAN

-Monday: Soft grain stew with root vegetables and restrained spice.
+• Monday: Warm grain bowl with root vegetables and mellow spice.

-Tuesday: Braised legume cakes with herb oil and neutral greens.
+• Tuesday: Braised legumes with herb broth and soft greens.

 LAB UPDATES